Wagyx/x3d-off-viewer/README.md

 Example : `<x3d-canvas src="./off/U1.off" vertexRadius="0.2" edgeRadius="0.1" rotationSpeed="1" rotationAxis="0,1,0" vertexColor="00ff33" edgeColor="3300ff" faceColor="ff3300" verticesActive="true" edgesActive="false" facesActive="false" onload="modifyOff(event)"></x3d-canvas>`

-### Old way : building DOM elements
-Take a look at the x3d-off-viewer.html:

-First, link x_ite.min.js, main.js (at the end of the <body>).
-Then, use the "x3d-canvas" tag with the off file as the "filename" attribute.
-You can also set some other attributes:
-- vertexRadius
-- edgeRadius

 ## TODOS
-- fix the issue with transparency and double sided faces
-- an EnvironmentLight
 - better interactions
-- optimizing (instances)